zeta063/ActiveDirectoryCyber/README.md

 <img src="https://i.imgur.com/acVQ91Y.png" height="100%" width="100%"/>
 <br />
 <p align="left">
-  The first part of the screenshot is my query, and the second part is a portion of the output.
-This query returns all login attempts that occurred on 2022-05-09 or 2022-05-08.
+<b>The first part of the screenshot is my query, and the second part is a portion of the output.
+This query returns all login attempts that occurred on 2022-05-09 or 2022-05-08.</b><br/>
 <br/>•	First, I started by selecting all data from the log_in_attempts table.
 <br/>•	Then, I used a WHERE clause with an OR operator to filter my results to output only login attempts that occurred on either 2022-05-09 or 2022-05-08.
 <br/>•	The first condition is login_date = '2022-05-09', which filters for logins on 2022-05-09.